civo/terraform-provider-civo/docs/resources/reserved_ip.md

 page_title: "civo_reserved_ip Resource - terraform-provider-civo"
 subcategory: ""
 description: |-
-  Provides a Civo reserved IP to represent a publicly-accessible static IP addresses that can be mapped to one of your Instancesor Load Balancer.
+  Provides a Civo reserved IP to represent a publicly-accessible static IP addresses that can be mapped to one of your Instances or a Load Balancer.
 ---

 # civo_reserved_ip (Resource)